sidhlee/d3-scatterplot-d3.tip/readme.md

 1. Append svg canvas into body
 2. Set svg width and height including margins for the graph.
 3. Append group(g) to svg
-4. Translate group's origin to match the origin of the chart.
+4. Translate group's origin by margin.left and margin.top to match the origin of the chart.
 5. Store the group element into <code>svg</code> varibale.

 This makes it easier to place x and y axis, not needing to translate them separately.
 You only need to translate the container group and bring down the x-axis by the height of the graph.